microsoft/rushstack-websites/websites/rushjs.io/docs/pages/configs/environment_vars.md

 (POSIX is a registered trademark of the Institute of Electrical and Electronic Engineers, Inc.)

+## RUSH_INVOKED_ARGS

+When running a hook script, this environment variable communicates the original arguments passed to the `rush` or `rushx` command.

+Unlike `RUSH_INVOKED_FOLDER`, the `RUSH_INVOKED_ARGS` variable is only available for hook scripts.
+Other lifecycle scripts should not make assumptions about Rush's command line syntax if Rush did not explicitly pass along command-line parameters to their process.

 ## RUSH_INVOKED_FOLDER

 When Rush executes shell scripts, it sometimes changes the working directory to be a project folder or